russmac/python_rover_robot/README.md

 1. Run ./calibration_capture.py on your Rpi and take your captures, This process is really important to get right as without an undistorted image machine vision algorithms are ineffective.
 2. You need to rsync or scp ~/robot/calibration to ~/samples/calibration on your local machine when you're done.
-3. You then run calibrate.py and it will show you progress as it attempts to find chessboard corners.
+3. You then run calibrate.py, it will show you progress as it attempts to find chessboard corners.
-4. Succesfully chessboarded calibration images will be saved (and drawn on) under samples/results , Failures will be deleted from samples/calibration.
+4. Successfully chess-boarded calibration images will be saved (and drawn on) under samples/results , Failures will be deleted from samples/calibration.
 5. Numpy binary arrays will be saved under samples/config , You need to SCP or Rsync these to ~/robot/config (including sample_image.jpg).

 ## Viewing the camera feed